structureddynamics/OSF-Data-Validator-Tool/README.md

                                       The number of Mb should be specified in this parameter -v                                    Run all the data validation tests -s                                    Silent.
 Do not output anything to the shell.
+-f, --fix                             Tries to automatically fix a validation test that fails
--h, --help                            Show this help section
+                                      Note: not all checks support this option -h, --help                            Show this help section
 ```